 What Lurks In The Shadows Of The Scare Zones

-Five individual scare zones are set up throughout the park, including Clown Town, District 6, Lady of the Lake Cemetery, Scarecrow Street, and the newest Fright Fest Attraction — Venom Gulch.
+Five individual scare zones are set up throughout the park, including Clown Town, District 6, Lady of the Lake Cemetery, Scarecrow Street, and the newest Fright Fest Attraction — Exile Canyon.
 We spent most of our time at Clown Town, in the same area as the Batman ride, one of our classic favorite roller coaster rides.
 Let’s just say each one of the scare zones will keep you looking over your shoulder.

 The BEST part of the Six Flags Fright Fest